bitbonsai/carnivoorexperiment.nl/blog/meats.md

 This week there's a project going on at work, so I only had time to eat this and go to the gym for half an hour.
 I also had a Dutch class, but I asked to transfer it to the next week because my brain was fried.

+### Another day, another mix

+So, today (28) I ate for lunch lamb, stake and bacon.

+im liking this mixed protein stuff 🤣

 ### Next steps

 Next week I'll be doing this for a month.
 I'm feeling good, lighter and more focused.
 So I'll keep going until I feel like 😊.